Before applying for Young Carer Grant, you should have:

 - details of the person you care for, including their National Insurance number, if you know it

-If you do not have a bank account but would like to set one up, visit Citizens Advice Bureau for more information.
+If you do not have a bank account but would like to set one up, visit Citizens Advice Scotland for more information.

 If you do not have a bank account, do not wish to set one up and cannot use someone else's, you should apply by phone so we can help you set up an alternative payment method.